Creating 'Google Docs' for qualitative analysis

 Qualitative analysis software should be just like using Google Docs.
 That means it should be easy to create a document or project.
 It should just work in your browser without needing to install anything.
 That you should be able to access your work anywhere.
 That it should have all the same features

-And for some projects, this is so important - when you want to code with other people, get feedback and suggestions, or teach by showing how things work in an example project.
-This last one is really important to me, and breaking the mystique of coding qualitative data - if you can show someone what coding looks like while it's done, it can give people the confidence to start qualitative analysis, or try different coding approaches.
+For some projects, this is so important – when you want to code with other people, get feedback and suggestions, or teach by showing how things work in an example project.
+This last one is really important to me, and breaking the mystique of coding qualitative data – if you can show someone what coding looks like while it's done, it can give people the confidence to start qualitative analysis, or try different coding approaches.

-And with Quirkos Web, that's now what we've got!
+With Quirkos Web, that's now what we've got!
 A fully collaborative qualitative analysis platform, where Quirkos Cloud users can share projects with each other, work together and explore data without any limitations or extra costs.

 However, there was one thing we didn't want to copy from Google, and that's questionable data privacy.
 When working with confidential qualitative research, we wanted to also offer end-to-end encryption, so that no-one except you has access to the data.
 We don't share the data with anyone, or use any other platforms to store the data and might take a peek.
 There's also no tracking or analytics data on our users (even on our website), we don't share data with Facebook, Google, Amazon or anyone else.
+Read our privacy policy to find out more.

 Anyone can try Quirkos Web and Quirkos Cloud (the subscription that powers it) for free for 14 days, and cancel at anytime.
 It's also probably the cheapest option for qualitative analysis software, with great student prices and extra discounts for researchers in 'developing' countries.
 So give it a try today, and get all the convenience and finesse of Google Docs for your qualitative analysis.